She'll liven up your life... whether you like it or not!

 Kathleen Scott on the miniseries The Last Place on Earth(about the race between Scot and Amundson to the South Pole) is a downplayed version of this and her husband Robert specifically compliments her on it, and notes that he wishes he wasn't to grumpy to be like her.
 She is a great traveller(for an Edwardian woman), artist, and party girl; wishes she could go with Robert, and tells him in effect,"Be a Badass and give me a Badass son as well."

-The titular Mother in How I Met Your Mother appears to approach this character trope.
+An interesting double sided case seems to occur in How I Met Your Mother.
+The eponymous Mother appears to approach this character trope but at the same time he is also this for her.
 She is effectively portrayed as Ted's dream girl, having quirks such as painting pictures of robots, singing show tunes while making breakfast, playing bass guitar in a band and helping pull Ted out of one of the darkest times in his life.
 Season 9 reveals more quirks such as owning a pair of driving gloves and wanting to see weird stuff on roadside, just like Ted.
+She also helps pull Ted out of a rather dark time in his life as Robin marries Barney, when Ted always felt that she should be with him.
+Most of Ted's quirks are similarly appealing to her.
+She genuinely laughs at his shellfish-selfish joke and gets why he would call a bar Puzzles - that's the puzzle.
+Ted also pulls her out of an even darker place as she hadn't gotten over the death of her first love Max eight years earlier.

 The Dead Milkmen's song "Punk Rock Girl" plays this trope enthusiastically straight, with a dweeby narrator describing a series of playfully violent encounters with an unnamed female other.